UniversalDevicesInc/udi_python_interface/API.md

 LOGGER.error('Error...');

 """
- You can set the level of logging you want to display in the logs using the LOGGER.setLevel(level) method.
-This can be user controlled by adding a command to the controller node to select the desired level.
+ Logging is controlled by the user selecting a log level using the selector list in the node server's dashboard entry on the Polyglot UI.

+ The user selection controls polyinterface.LOGGER by default.
+Logging within the interface module is set to error by default, but can be overriden in the node server with module.xLOGGER.setLevel().

+ The node server is notified of log level changes via a registered callback (onLogLevelChange(callback)).

+ The node server can also set LOGGER.setLevel() to override the log level setting.
 """
 LOGGER.setLevel(10)  # set logging level to debug
 ```

+The interface module loggers:
+udi_interface.interface.LOGGER
+udi_interface.node.NLOGGER
+udi_interface.custom.CLOGGER
+udi_interface.isy.ILOGGER

 The logs are located in <home>/.polyglot/nodeservers/<your node server>/logs/debug.log